Parsl/parsl/docs/userguide/data.rst

 An `RSyncStaging` option must then be added to the Parsl configuration file, as in the following.
-The parameter to RSyncStaging should describe the prefix to be passed to each rsync command to connect from workers to the submit side host.
+The parameter to RSyncStaging should describe the prefix to be passed to each rsync command to connect from workers to the submit-side host.
 This will often be the username and public IP address of the submitting system.

 .. code-block:: python